 Selling and marketing costs.
 Selling and marketing costs decreased \$6.2 million, or 11.4%, from \$54.2 million for the first nine months of 2017 to \$48.0 million for the first nine months of 2018.
 This decrease was primarily related to a \$2.9 million decrease in personnel related expenses primarily due to a decrease in commission expense related to the decrease in local revenue in the first nine months of 2018, compared to the first nine months of 2017 and lower non-cash share-based compensation expense related to a decrease in the volume of awards granted in 2018, compared to prior years.
 The decrease was also due to a \$3.1 million non-cash impairment charge realized in the first nine months of 2017, compared to \$0.4 million realized in the first nine months of 2018, related to investments obtained in prior years in exchange for advertising services, a \$0.6 million decrease in market research expense, and a \$0.6 million decrease in online publisher expense related to a decrease in our agreed upon digital advertising rates in the first nine months of 2018, compared to the first nine months of 2017.
-These expenses were partially offset by a \$1.2 million increase in non-cash barter expense primarily related to the nature and timing of these expenses in the first nine months of 2018, compared to the first nine months of 2017.
+These expenses were partially offset by a \$1.2 million increase in noncash barter expense primarily related to the nature and timing of these expenses in the first nine months of 2018, compared to the first nine months of 2017.

 Administrative and other costs.
-Administrative and other costs increased \$4.7 million, or 25.4%, from \$18.5 million for the first nine months of 2017 to \$23.2 million for the first nine months of 2018.
-Administrative and other costs increased primarily due to 1) an increase of \$3.3 million related to our digital service offerings for personnel related costs, consulting costs, an accrual of certain performance bonuses and licensing costs, 2) a \$2.0 million increase in other personnel related expenses driven by a decrease in capitalized personnel costs resulting from the nature of the work being performed by our information technology department and an increase in bonus expense driven by more favorable projected performance against internal bonus targets in 2018, 3) a \$0.5 million increase in contract labor related to additional consulting services in the first nine months of 2018, as compared to the first nine months of 2017, 4) a \$0.4 million increase in rent expense due to the absence of accelerated deferred rent which decreased rent expense in the third quarter of 2017, and 5) a \$0.3 million increase in moving expenses in the first nine months of 2018 related to the relocation of our headquarters.
+Administrative and other costs increased \$6.1 million, or 21.3%, from \$28.6 million in the first nine months of 2017 to \$34.7 million in the first nine months of 2018.
+Administrative and other costs increased primarily due to 1) an increase of \$3.3 million related to our digital service offerings for personnel related costs, consulting costs, and an accrual of certain performance bonuses and licensing costs, 2) a \$2.0 million increase in other personnel related expenses driven by a decrease in capitalized personnel costs resulting from the nature of the work being performed by our information technology department and an increase in bonus expense driven by more favorable projected performance against internal bonus targets in 2018, as compared to 2017, 3) a \$1.5 million increase in legal and professional expense driven by \$1.4 million in legal fees incurred related to the negotiation of the settlement agreement with a large shareholder during the second quarter of 2018, 4) a \$0.5 million increase in contract labor related to additional consulting services in the first nine months of 2018, as compared to the first nine months of 2017, 5) a \$0.4 million increase in rent expense due to the absence of accelerated deferred rent which decreased rent expense in the third quarter of 2017, and 6) a \$0.3 million increase in moving expenses in the first nine months of 2018 related to the relocation of our headquarters.
 These increases in administrative and other costs were partially offset by the absence of a \$1.8 million non-cash early lease termination charge for our previous corporate headquarters (the payment was reimbursed by the landlord) that occurred in the first nine months of 2017.